bsbcultura/displacify_app2/README.md

 # displacify_app2
-Using Displacy in Flask NLP App (Named Entity Recognition with Spacy)\n ver.2
+Using Displacy in Flask NLP App (Named Entity Recognition with Spacy)  ver.Py3